michael-cohen-io/PokeJava/README.txt

 	TODO:
 		- Change the ArrayList returns from being null if empty to giving the user an exception/empty ArrayList
 		- Implement Types and Abilities in Pokemon Class - Completed
-		- Move Name, Created, Modified, etc. to ModelClass.
-Run super() instead in subclasses
+		- Move Name, Created, Modified, etc. to ModelClass. - Completed
-			- Move accessor methods to ModelClass as well
+			- Move accessor methods to ModelClass as well - Completed